-Learning from home.
+Learning from home - Part 1.
 Introducing our home learning Resource – Pottery

 Hi everyone from Nicholas, Founder of Soldier On!
 Sadly, our field-based projects have been postponed this year, but that doesn’t mean we can’t find things to do!
 I’ve asked one of our members to put together some factsheets about historical pottery for us to learn more.
 Now, if I’m to be completely honest, when Tim was managing our last dig on the site of a C12th Priory, I did as much as I could to avoid his finds table, small bits of broken pottery not being of great interest to me, or so I thought… One evening, we held one of our evening briefing sessions in Tim’s room and, merely out of courtesy, I asked Tim to tell me more about what the team had found.
 My area of interest is people, their thoughts, emotions, dreams etc. not bits and pieces of old rubbish.
 So I braced myself and let Tim begin.
 Within seconds, I was hooked.
 “So here we have pieces of a mug, made locally, which from the positioning we found it in, looks like it was dropped by a worker who was stripping the Priory following the dissolution”, said Tim.
 Only a few days before, I had helped a friend, a dry-stone waller, pull an old stone cottage apart, slab by slab.
 My mind immediately flew between my own experiences and the imaginary figure, hot and thirsty, his hands, as mine had been, bleeding and covered in stone dust, pulling apart the Priory.
 The cup that held the drink that quenched his thirst had been unearthed from the position it had fallen to when it was dropped and was now sitting in a little blue plastic finds tray around 470 years later.
 Under Tim’s guidance, I began to see that their intricate designs, advanced manufacturing processes and beauty represented far more than something I would normally throw over the garden fence when weeding.
 They became part of someone’s life story, an illumination of a previous existence, a glimpse into the world of our forebears.
 I was hooked, and I hope you will be too!
 So, for now, over to the expert himself!